inventaire/inventaire-authors-birthday/README.md

 This will open a basic web page :
 ![tomorrow-ui](/images/tomorrow-ui.png)

- To edit wikidata using the `validate`, a rightly configured instance of [wikidata-agent](http://github.com/maxlath/wikidata-agent) should be running on your machine.
+ To edit wikidata using the `validate` button, a rightly configured instance of [wikidata-agent](http://github.com/maxlath/wikidata-agent) is expected to be running on port 4115 of your machine.